captswag/material-color-picker/README.md

 ## Translations
+### Available Languages
+* English
+* Italian
+* German
+* French
+* Spanish
+* Iranian
+* Persian

-If you would like to help localise this library please fork the project, create and verify your language files, then create a pull request.
+If you would like to help localise this library please fork the project, create and verify your language files, add the language to the README then create a pull request.

 ## Example